cs-ahmed/Mini-WiFi-Village/README.md

 Please setup the lab environment as directed in the ```Setup Directions``` sections.
 Type the commands yourself.
 Copy and paste will not work properly.
-If you run into trouble or have questions, feel free to e-mail Ahmed Ibrahim at (a.i@virginia.edu) for assistance.
+If you run into trouble or have questions, feel free to e-mail Ahmed Ibrahim at (aibrahim@pitt.edu) for assistance.

 ---